Coaching Grant Alumni

 “It was such a terrific experience.
 Their coaches worked with us one-on-one and truly listened to our needs and the needs of the organization. ”

 The Diefenbunker, Canada’s Cold War Museum in Carp, Ontario are developing a sponsorship program.
 Our coaches led two training sessions that got their staff thinking about the best opportunities they have to offer sponsors and how to target sponsors that are the right fit for them.

-North Highlands Community Museum and Cultural Centre
+– Emmanuel Comtois, Treasurer of the North Highlands Community Museum and Culture Centre